leondotle/BH-js/README.md

 Place towers anywhere you like (apart from on the path).

 ## Tower Defense / Custom Maps
-This category of hacks and cheats adds custom maps to the Tower Defense game mode on Blooket.
+This category of hacks and cheats adds custom maps to the Tower Defense game mode on Blooket. *These maps and not made by me!*

 ## Tower Defense / Custom Maps / Islands
-In this map, there are islands made of cheese.
-Literally. *Made by Piotr*
+In this map, put your towers on islands and watch your enemies glide on water.

 ## Tower Defense / Custom Maps / Volatile Volcano
-In this map, avoid the dangerous lava while fighting the enemies. *Made by Cheese*
+In this map, avoid the dangerous lava while fighting the enemies.

 ## Factory
 This category of hacks and cheats affects the Factory game mode on Blooket.